tjmckinley/MetaWards/_sources/development.rst.txt

-We use GitHub Actions to run a full continuous integration (CI) on all pull requests to devel and master, and all pushes to devel and master.
+We use GitHub Actions to run a full continuous integration (CI) on all pull requests to devel and main, and all pushes to devel and main.
 We will not merge a pull request until all tests pass.
 We only accept pull requests to devel.
-We only allow pull requests from devel to master.
-In addition to CI, we also perform a build of the website on pushes to devel and tags to master.
+We only allow pull requests from devel to main.
+In addition to CI, we also perform a build of the website on pushes to devel and tags to main.
 The website is versioned, so that old the docs for old versions of the code are always available.
-Finally, we have set up continuous delivery (CD) on pushes to master and devel, which build the pypi source and binary wheels for Windows, Linux (manylinux2010) and OS X. These are manually uploaded to pypi when we tag releases, but we expect to automate this process soon.
+Finally, we have set up continuous delivery (CD) on pushes to main and devel, which build the pypi source and binary wheels for Windows, Linux (manylinux2010) and OS X. These are manually uploaded to pypi when we tag releases, but we expect to automate this process soon.